 Our MRI Technologists are certified to administers the contrast injection intravenously when necessary by request of the referring physician.
 Should the contrast agents by ordered for an arthrogram procedure, a Radiologist administers the contrast agents through a needle into the joint under fluoroscopic guidance.

 Gadolinium is non-radioactive, colorless, and resembles clear water.
 This contrast agent does not contain iodine and allergic reactions are extremely rare.
 Contrast materials are safe drugs; adverse reactions ranging from mild to severe do occur, but severe reactions are very uncommon.
 While serious allergic or other reactions to contrast materials are rare, radiology departments are well-equipped to deal with them.
-Generally speaking, gadolinium is non-toxic to the body.
-However, patients with a history of kidney diseases or liver damage should inform their physician before undergoing an MRI scan.
-Boulder MRI prescreens for this history upon registration and immediately prior to performing the MRI examination.
+Patients with a history of kidney diseases or liver damage should inform their physician before undergoing an MRI scan.
+Boulder MRI heavily prescreens for this history upon registration and immediately prior to performing the MRI examination.

 The contrast agent, Gadolinium, does not contain iodine.
 However, if an arthrogram procedure is performed, an iodinated-based contrast material must be injected by the Radiologist under fluoroscopic guidance to ensure that the gadolinium is correctly placed into the joint capsule.
 A very small percentage of patients may develop a delayed reaction when an iodine-based contrast material is injected.
 Side effects can include a rash which can occur hours to days after an imaging exam.
 Most are mild, but severe rashes may require medication after discussion with your physician.